 You must seek medical attention immediately if you believe you have sustained a head injury.
 While some symptoms disappear after a few days of rest, some have long-lasting effects throughout your lifetime.
 Don’t forget to tell your physician that the injury happened while working.

 Employees who suffer a head injury can receive workers’ compensation benefits.
 You must get medical attention and report the incident immediately to file a workers’ compensation case.
 While you may not think your head injury is severe now, your symptoms can manifest later.
 Any delay can affect your workers’ compensation case.
 You generally can get as much as two-thirds or more of your lost earnings in compensation, depending on the severity of your symptoms.

 Our Sacramento Workers’ Compensation Attorneys recommend you write down how your head injury affects your day-to-day life.
 This can be used as evidence in your workers’ compensation claim.

 What can you do?

 Head injuries are not simple accidents you should ignore, especially since some symptoms develop days and even months after the incident.
-This type of injury can have short-term effects, however, there are severe types of head injuries that result in long-term disabilities that may need lifelong support.
-If you or your loved one sustained a head injury at work, visit us at Sacramento Workers’ Compensation Attorneys, PC so we can better explain the common causes of head injuries, common symptoms of head injuries, and what to do if you have sustained a head injury.
-Our Sacramento workers’ compensation lawyers are highly experienced and you will want a skilled attorney to help you with your case.
+This type of injury can have short-term effects.
+However, severe types of head injuries result in long-term disabilities that may need lifelong support.
+If you or your loved one sustained a head injury at work, visit us at Sacramento Workers’ Compensation Attorneys, PC, so we can better explain the common causes of head injuries, common symptoms of head injuries, and what to do if you have sustained a head injury.
+Our Sacramento workers’ compensation lawyers are highly experienced, and you will want a skilled attorney to help you with your case.